 Most ecommerce platforms have standard themes that you can pick from to fit your business needs.
 You may also visit their theme store or a third-party marketplace if you’d like to purchase a premium theme if you can’t find a standard theme you want.
 If you’re looking for a more personalized ecommerce theme that’s unique to your brand, then you should hire a designer or developer who can help.

-Choosing a premium theme that you can customize is a more cost-effective way, and it saves hours of the time it would take to design it.
+Choosing a premium theme that you can customize is a more cost-effective way, and it saves hours of the time it would take to design it and in turn reduce total website costs.
 However, customizing a theme comes with a range of difficulties.
 For some customizations, you can do it yourself, but most will require an ecommerce designer or developer.
 You’ll need to be careful and do your due diligence before you start diving into the source code.
 One small mistake can cause your theme to break.

 If you’re going to dive in and do it yourself, you’ll need to consider a unique look-and-feel for the home page, including the header and footer design, as well as each page templates when customizing your ecommerce website.